aisingapore/PeekingDuck/docs/source/use_cases/face_mask_detection.rst

 Wearing of face masks in public places can help prevent the spread of COVID-19 and other infectious diseases.
 AI Singapore has developed a solution that checks whether or not a person is wearing a face mask.
-This can be used in places such as in malls or shops to ensure that visitors adhere to the guidelines.
+This can be used in places such as malls or shops to ensure that visitors adhere to the guidelines.

 .. image:: /assets/use_cases/face_mask_detection.gif